-Dr. Luo was born in China, attended college there, and speaks fluent Mandarin.
-She came to the United States where she earned her M.D./Ph.D. from Albert Einstein College of Medicine and continued her training in ophthalmology and subspecialty training in cornea and external diseases at Mass.
+Dr. Luo was born in China and speaks fluent Mandarin.
+After completing her undergraduate studies in China, she earned her MD/PhD from Albert Einstein College of Medicine in New York City and continued her training in ophthalmology and cornea and external diseases at Mass.
 Eye and Ear.
-According to Dr. Luo, “Some patients are surprised by my background.
-I do have a different background…and I’m proud of who I am.”

-At the center of Dr. Luo’s practice philosophy is patient education and empowerment.
-Dr. Luo recalls a patient who came to her with an infected eye and rapidly decreasing vision after cataract surgery with an outside doctor.
-“I explained the pros and cons about following a more aggressive treatment versus a more conservative one,” she says.
-“We wanted to get to the bottom of the problem, so we went with the aggressive treatment, and I supported him through this process with daily follow-ups outside of my normal clinic hours.”
+“I explained the pros and cons of following a more aggressive treatment plan versus a more conservative one,” Dr. Luo says.
+“We wanted to get to the bottom of the problem, so we decided together to go with aggressive treatment.
+I supported him through the whole process with frequent follow-ups outside of my normal clinic hours.”

-Managing eye disease requires a long-term commitment for both patients and physicians and may involve multiple visits to a doctor’s office each year.
-This was true for the patient who came in with an infected eye.
+This particular case required a long-term commitment from both Dr. Luo and the patient.
 Dr. Luo remembers, “We had a lot of ups and downs together before he was seeing 20/20 again.
 Things would get better, and then they would get worse.
 But the story had a happy ending.
 The patient had a lot of faith in me, and in return, I did everything possible to help restore his vision and eye health.”

-Dr. Luo shares her passion for ophthalmology as a mentor to medical students and residents, and she is affectionately called “best EW Attending” by some of her trainees.
-Her enthusiasm and practicality in training junior staff translates to exceptional patient care and better outcomes.
+A generous teacher, Dr. Luo shares her passion for ophthalmology as a mentor to students, residents, and fellows.
+Her enthusiasm and practicality in training has inspired many medical students to choose the field of ophthalmology.